tondacka1244-sys/dayz-linux-GUI-launcher/README.md

-GUI that relies on https://github.com/bastimeyer/dayz-linux-cli-launcher It's made for me.
-You maybe you will find it useful.
+GUI that relies on https://github.com/bastimeyer/dayz-linux-cli-launcher It's made for me, maybe you will find it useful.

 How to use:
 Download dayz-linux-cli-launcher from github and set it up to work in the same folder as this dayz-launcher-gui.